-Ironically, for Narcisse, becoming part of history started right after his graduation from St. Augustine High School, when he received a letter from LSUNO stating that his application had been rejected, because the university was not accepting black students.
+Ironically, for Joseph Narcisse (one of the 55 black students to first integrate LSUNO in1958) becoming part of history started right after his graduation from St. Augustine High School, when he received a letter from LSUNO stating that his application had been rejected because the university was not accepting black students.

 “The funny part was I had never applied,” he recalled.
 Although he earned good enough grades to get into college, Narcisse’s family couldn’t afford either Dillard or Xavier University, the only two local colleges open to black students at the time.
 He was about to start work as a carpenter’s apprentice when the rejection letter came.